ascend4/ascend4/solvers/cmslv/DECOMP.md

 - How much of QRSlv partitioning can be reused once `WHEN` activation has been resolved for a block?

+  Initial answer: the matrix assignment and block-region machinery can be reused directly.
+Live solver-list reordering should wait until CMSlv has a block-local execution path, because the mixed graph has more row/column kinds than QRSlv's real-only lists.

 - What user-facing diagnostics are needed to make decomposition decisions understandable?